tlhunter/consumer-centric-api-design/book.md

 When a Consumer makes a request for a listing of objects, it is important that you give them a list of every single object matching the requested criteria.
 This list could be massive.
 But, it is important that you don't perform any arbitrary limitations of the data.
 It is these arbitrary limits which make it hard for a third party developer to know what is going on.
 If they request a certain Collection, and iterate over the results, and they never see more than 100 items, it is now their job to figure out where this limit is coming from.
 Is their ORM buggy and limiting items to 100?
 Is the network chopping up large packets?

-> Minimize the arbitrary limits imposed on Third Party Developers.
+> Minimize arbitrary limits imposed on Third Party Developers.

 It is important, however, that you do offer the ability for a Consumer to specify some sort of filtering/limitation of the results.
 The most important reason for this is that the network activity is minimal and the Consumer gets their results back as soon as possible.
 The second most important reason for this is the Consumer may be lazy, and if the Server can do filtering and pagination for them, all the better.
 The not-so-important reason (from the Consumers perspective), yet a great benefit for the Server, is that the request will be less resource heavy.

 Filtering is mostly useful for performing GETs on Collections of resources.
 Since these are GET requests, filtering information should be passed via the URL.
 Here are some examples of the types of filtering you could conceivably add to your API:

-* ?limit=10: Reduce the number of results returned to the Consumer (for Pagination)
+* `?limit=10`: Reduce the number of results returned to the Consumer (for Pagination)
-* ?offset=10: Send sets of information to the Consumer (for Pagination)
+* `?offset=10`: Send sets of information to the Consumer (for Pagination)
-* ?animal_type_id=1: Filter records which match the following condition (WHERE animal_type_id = 1)
+* `?animal_type_id=1`: Filter records which match the following condition (WHERE animal_type_id = 1)
-* ?sortby=name&order=asc: Sort the results based on the specified attribute (ORDER BY `name` ASC)
+* `?sortby=name&order=asc`: Sort the results based on the specified attribute (`ORDER BY name ASC`)

 Some of these filterings can be redundant with endpoint URLS.
-For example I previously mentioned GET /zoo/ZID/animals.
-This would be the same thing as GET /animals?zoo_id=ZID.
+For example I previously mentioned GET `/zoo/ZID/animals`.
+This would be the same thing as GET `/animals?zoo_id=ZID`.
 Dedicated endpoints being made available to the Consumer will make their lives easier, this is especially true with requests you anticipate they will make a lot.
 In the documentation, mention this redundancy so that Third Party Developers aren't left wondering if differences exist.

 Also, this goes without saying, but whenever you perform filtering or sorting of data, make sure you white-list the columns for which the Consumer can filter and sort by.
 We don't want any database errors being sent to Consumers!